 - Ensure your food balance is correct and made up of the right amount of carbohydrates, proteins and essential fats.

-- Boost your running energy by drinking at least two liters (67.7oz) of water per day, more if you exercise.
+- Boost your running energy by drinking at least two litres (approx. 70 oz) of water per day, more if you exercise.

 - Eat small meals throughout the day instead of nothing all day then a huge meal at night when you least need the energy before going to bed.

-- Boost your running energy by ensuring you get enough quality sleep every night.
+- Ensure you get enough quality sleep every night.
 Preferably seven hours uninterrupted to keep your running recharged.

 - Even if you're taking a break from running, take part in at least 30 minutes of activity everyday.
 It all adds up: walking to the shops instead of driving, cycling instead of driving or simply taking the stairs, all make a difference.